lejafar/FactRank/README.md

 ### Experiments

-Experiments have been done with a using a (frozen) pre-trained [Bert model](https://arxiv.org/abs/1810.04805) as a backbone, the implementation of `FactNetTransformer` can be found in [`factnet.py`](factrank/factnet.py).
+Experiments have been done using a (frozen) pre-trained [Bert model](https://arxiv.org/abs/1810.04805) as a backbone, the implementation of `FactNetTransformer` can be found in [`factnet.py`](factrank/factnet.py).
 The increase in performance was limited, but the increase in required compute was very significant.
 That's why we're currently using the CNN based model by default.